The Device Attestation Becomes the Trust Layer

 What the Token Says

 Google's Play Integrity API is more explicit about app and device judgment.
-Its documentation says the API helps check that actions and server requests come from a genuine app installed by Google Play on a genuine certified Android device.
+Its documentation says the API helps check that actions and server requests come from an unmodified app installed by Google Play on a genuine certified Android device.
 It can return verdicts about account details, app integrity, device integrity, unpatched devices, risky app access, Play Protect status, recent device activity, and device recall.
-Google also warns developers to understand their audience before enforcing based on verdicts and to use the API alongside other anti-abuse signals rather than as the sole mechanism.
+Device recall, currently beta, lets an approved app store and recall limited custom per-device bits for abuse mitigation, with restrictions against fingerprinting or tracking individual users or devices.

-The abandoned Web Environment Integrity proposal showed the most controversial version of the pattern.
+The no-longer-pursued Web Environment Integrity proposal showed the most controversial web version of the pattern.
 It imagined a web API through which a site could request a signed token attesting facts about the client environment.
 The explainer said a site might learn that a user was operating a web client on a secure Android device, and that servers would decide whether they trusted a given attester.
 It also acknowledged a central risk: sites might exclude some operating systems, browsers, or non-attestable clients.

 The Good Case